 At GCES, we recognize student birthdays over the intercom each morning.
-We ask that families celebrate student birthdays outside of the school day & refrain from bringing treats to school.
+We ask that families celebrate student birthdays outside of the school day.
+Treats are not allowed from home to share with the class.
+There may be school-wide or other classroom celebrations throughout the year.
+Pertinent information will be shared with those families before the event.